Emex4gman/json_form_generator/README.md

 ### Attribute

-- form (Type String) Your form in String
+- form (Type String) Your form in String @require
-- onChanged (Type Function)(1 parameter) call the function every time a change in the form is made
+- onChanged (Type Function)(1 parameter) call the function every time a change in the form is made @required
+- initValue (Type Map) You can now populate the form with initial value in case you are trying to update a form [optional]

 ### Form